astriaorg/astria/crates/astria-cli/README.md

 # FAUCET_PRIVATE_KEY - 64 character hex string. private key of account used to
 #  fund the faucet.
 This will often be the private key of an address used in
 #  the `rollup.genesis-accounts` argument for `rollup config create` above.
-# SEQUENCER_PRIVATE_KEY - private key of account used to wrap transactions for
+# SEQUENCER_PRIVATE_KEY - 64 character hex string. private key of account used
-#  submission to the sequencer.
+#  to wrap transactions for submission to the sequencer.
 ./target/release/astria-cli rollup deployment create \
   --config somerollupname-rollup-config.yaml \
   --faucet-private-key <FAUCET_PRIVATE_KEY> \